Department: Natural Resources

 • Conduct field sampling, prepare environmental analyses, and report field conditions to supervisor.

-• Prepare sites and plant trees, shrubs, and seeds as directed to support restoration efforts.
+• Prepare sites for planting of trees, shrubs, or seeds as directed to support restoration efforts.

 • Participate in seed collection and seed processing.